Lichen planus (overview) L43.-

 • Comorbidities

 • Contact allergies: The role of contact allergies to a number of metal salts (gold, amalgam, copper) is well known in oral lichen planus.
-It is discussed that these antigens can trigger an LP reaction in the manner of haptens.
+It is being discussed that these antigens can trigger an LP reaction in the manner of haptens.

 Manifestation